slankka/n9e.github.io/content/en/docs/prologue/introduction.md

 <br />
 <br />

-The Nightingale project is very open and can interface with common collectors in the open source community, such as categraf, telegraf, datadog-agent, grafana-agent, as well as common time series databases in the open source community, such as Prometheus, VictoriaMetrics, Thanos, as well as logging stores, such as ElasticSearch, Loki, as well as common notification mediums, such as Slack, mm, Dingtalk, Wecom.
+The Nightingale project is very open and can interact with common collectors in the open source community, such as categraf, telegraf, datadog-agent, grafana-agent, as well as common time series databases in the open source community, such as Prometheus, VictoriaMetrics, Thanos, as well as logging stores, such as ElasticSearch, Loki, as well as common notification mediums, such as Slack, mm, Dingtalk, Wecom.

 ## Key Capabilities